tafhimulkabir/experimental-plugin-loader-with-rust/README.md

 ### Experimental Plugin Loader with Rust
-An Experimental Plugin Loader system using Tauri and Rust
+An Experimental Plugin Loader System using Tauri and Rust